Chelsea Cervantes De Blois

-- MA: Languages & Cultures of Asia (LCA); Specialized in Transcaucasia & Eurasia, University of Wisconsin, Madison, 2013 -
+- MA: Languages & Cultures of Asia (LCA); Specialized in Transcaucasia & Eurasia, University of Wisconsin, 2013

-- BS: International Agriculture & Natural Resource Management; Majors: Agriculture & Applied Economics, Soil Science; Middle Eastern Studies, University of Wisconsin, Madison, 2010 -
+- BS: International Agriculture & Natural Resource Management; Majors: Agriculture & Applied Economics, Soil Science; Middle Eastern Studies, University of Wisconsin, 2010

 - Remote Sensing; Environmental GIS

 - Human-Environmental Systems

 - Sustainable Development